callstack/rspress-theme/packages/theme/README.md

 bun add @callstack/rspress-theme
 ```

+> **Important**: Since this theme is based on Rspress beta, you must match the exact beta version of `@rspress/core` and `@rspress/shared`.
+The theme is tightly coupled to the beta API and may break with version mismatches.
+Once Rspress 2 is stable, this requirement will likely become more flexible.

 ### Adding the `Alliance No. 2 Font`

 The theme uses **Alliance No. 2** as the header font family.
 This is a licensed font that can only be used with Callstack projects.